-Recomn nendation Compliance Corporate Governance Disclosure PRINCIP PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
-YES (a) The Board Charter provides details of the Company's disclosure policy.
-In addition, the Corporate Governance Plan details the Company's disclosure requirements as required by the ASX Listing Rules and other relevant legislation. (b) The Corporate Governance Plan, which incorporates the Board Charter, is available on the Company website.
+Recomi mendation Compliance Corporate Governance Disclosure PRINCI PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
+YES The Board Charter provides details of the Company's disclosure policy.
+In addition, the Company's Continuous Disclosure Policy details the Company's disclosure requirements as required by the ASX Listing Rules and other relevant legislation.
+Both documents are available on the Company website.
 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made.
 YES The Managing Director, and Chairman on behalf of the Board, are aware of all market announcements.
 The Chairman then provides material announcements to the Board.
 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.
 YES Confirmed.
-PRINCIP PLE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS 6.1 A listed entity should provide information about itself and its governance to investors via its website.
-YES Information about the Company and its governance is available in the Corporate Governance Plan which can be found on the Company's website.
+PRINCI PLE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS 6.1 A listed entity should provide information about itself and its governance to investors via its website.
+YES Information about the Company and its governance is available on the Company's website.
 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.
 YES The Company has adopted a Shareholder Communications Strategy which aims to promote and facilitate effective two-way communication with investors.
-The Strategy outlines a range of ways in which information is communicated to shareholders and is available on the Company's website as part of the Company's Corporate Governance Plan.
+The Strategy outlines a range of ways in which information is communicated to shareholders and is available on the Company's website.
+The Company also has an internal public and investor relations team.
 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
 YES Shareholders are encouraged to participate at all general meetings and AGMs of the Company and such participation is facilitated by the share registry.
+The Company is pleased to provide Shareholders with the opportunity to attend and participate in virtual meetings through an online meeting platform, where shareholders will be able to watch, listen and vote online.
 Upon the despatch of any notice of meeting to Shareholders, the Company Secretary shall send out material stating that all Shareholders are encouraged to participate at the meeting.
 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
 YES All shareholder resolutions are decided by a poll rather than a show of hands and the Company enlists its share registry to assist with this process.
 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 YES The Shareholder Communication Strategy provides that security holders can register with the Company to receive email notifications when an announcement is made by the Company to the ASX, including the release of the Annual Report, half yearly reports and quarterly reports.
 Links are made available to the Company's website on which all information provided to the ASX is immediately posted.
-Shareholders queries should be referred to the Company Secretary at first instance.
+Shareholder queries should be referred to the Company's Public & Investor Relations Manager at first instance or the Company Secretary.